allegro/allegro.tech/_posts/2020-04-21-migrating-to-service-mesh.md

 An online marketplace, such as Allegro.pl, is a complex beast.
 There's many segments of the business that evolve at their own pace and utilise different technologies.
 Our services (mostly JVM-based) run mainly on Mesos/Marathon setup as the on-premise private cloud solution.
-We're just beginning with migrating services to kubernetes.
+We're just beginning with migrating services to Kubernetes (abbreviated as k8s).
 We also utilise public cloud when it makes sense (and need to integrate it with our stack).
 Some of the services are packaged in Docker.
 But our architecture is not just microservices.
 We also have: